Fruit (slang): Fruit stand

 In South Africa a fruit stand is a gay bar while in the US it is an area to pick up gay male hustlers.

-In 1983, Frank Robinson, then manager of the San Francisco Giants, joked that the team is planning to have a special seating section for gays.
-“Instead of a grandstand,” he says, “We’re going to call it a fruit stand.”
+In 1983, Frank Robinson, then manager of the San Francisco Giants, joked that the team was planning to have a special seating section for gays.
+"Instead of a grandstand," he says, "We're going to call it a fruit stand."